Advocacy and Statements

 - know every detail

 The GRO has been working with the JHU transport office to increase connectivity around campus by facilitating the creation of more shuttle routes across campus and around Baltimore.
 The updated shuttle routes are summarized here:

 GRO Advocacy Update (8/2021)

 The GRO has been working with the JHU administration to eliminate the GRE as a component of the application to graduate school.
 We are happy to spread the news that the GRE will not be required for applicants to Ph.D. programs in WSE this coming cycle.
 For more information, please visit here.

 Please reach out if…

 If you experience academic problems, we strongly encourage you to contact Christine Kavanagh (WSE) or Renee Eastwood (KSAS) from Graduate & Postdoctoral Affairs.
 You can find their contact information on this website.
 Christine and Renee can provide detailed information on policies and compliance issues.
 Please feel free to contact the GRO.
 We try to help as much as possible.

 If you are threatened with or are on academic probation, make an appointment ASAP and read the policy.
-If you are thinking of appealing the probation, feel free to contact the GRO.
-We are trying to support graduate students who face challenges surrounding academic probation.

-If you have grievances, Christine and Renee can explain to you the grievance policy.
+If you have grievances, Christine can explain to you the grievance policy.
 If you do not want to file a grievance case: You can write a report about your experience(s) and file it with Christine or Renee.
 Please contact them for more information.

 *** Please be aware that it is very likely that you have to notify all participants that you are bringing a GRO E-Board member to a meeting.
 At most official meetings, the E-Board member will come with you as a support person.
 This means that they do not have the right to interfere with the ongoing procedure.
-However, they can debrief the conversation with you and take notes afterwards.
+However, they can debrief the conversation with you and take notes afterward.